MorrellLAB/MorrellLab.github.io/_people/Chaochih-Liu.md

 twitter: https://twitter.com/ChaochihLiu
 ---

-Chaochih is a graduate student and has been investigating genomic structural variations that contribute to locally adaptive processes in barley.
-She is interested in bioinformatics, population genetics, and plant evolution.
+Chaochih completed a PhD in 2023.
+Her research combined bioinformatics, population genetics, and plant evolution.
+She is now a Research & Development Senior Bioinformatics Scientist at PepsiCo.